Pooja-Velmurugen/TxtMagic/README.md

 # ✨ TxtMagic

-**TxtMagic** is a Python package that brings to your text!
+**TxtMagic** is a Python package that brings Magic✨ to your text!
 Transform ordinary text into:
 🎨 **Colorful** masterpieces | 😊 **Emoji-powered** messages | ✒️ **Stylized** fonts | 🎬 **Animated** wonders

 ## 🌟 Features